carstenbundt/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a post-doctoral researcher at the Department of Experimental Psychology at Ghent University (Belgium).
+I am a post-doctoral researcher at the Department of Psychology at the University of Oslo (Norway).
 My research interests include decision-making, reward processing, and motor control.